science-collective/scoping-review/doc/protocol.md

 # Open science and open collaboration: A scoping reivew
 ## Study information
+This scoping review is being conducted within the Science Collective.
 The overall aim of the Science Collective is to build a technical and social environment that encourages and makes it easy for science to be done in an open, rigorous, and collaborative way.

-From an overall topic of open science this scoping review focus on open collaboration and open science in relation to collaboration.
+This scoping review will focus on open collaboration and open science in relation to collaboration.

 ### Research aims